 Also, Phil Detullio, the husband of Lois, was delighted with the volunteer work.
 Phil exclaimed, “I can’t believe you did all that in two hours; I’ve been out there two weeks!
 God bless you all.”

-Joy resonated in the hearts of residents and volunteers alike as they deeply impacted Lois couldn’t let the volunteers leave without giving them some hot chocolate and snacks, and expressing her thanks one more time.
+Joy resonated in the hearts of residents and volunteers alike.
+Lois, who was deeply impacted, couldn’t let the volunteers leave without giving them some hot chocolate and snacks, and she expressed her thanks one more time.